 The philosophy of psychology, the use of evolutionary theory in psychology, developmental theory.

 Maguire, K. Q., & Racine, T. P. (2017).
 What does evolutionary theory add to stereotype theory in the explanation of attractiveness bias?
-Behavioural & Brain Sciences, 40(e19), 30-31.
+Commentary on Maestripieri.
+Behavioral & Brain Sciences, 40(e19), 30-31.

 Racine, T. P. (2017).
-The case for pragmatism in evolutionary and developmental systems explanation: Commentary on Witherington and Lickliter (2016, 2017) and Bjorklund (2016).
+The case for pragmatism in evolutionary and developmental systems explanation.
 Human Development, Letters to the Editor: March 1, 2017, 1-17.